Last updated: 04/30/2019

 Cold Turkey Detox

 This refers to completely stopping the use of addictive substances without any form of medical support.
 This detox method is never recommended, as it has an astronomically low success rate and often puts the addict in danger of medical complications that may be fatal.
 Thus, you should always seek the help of medical professionals for detox.
-For help finding a detox center that fits your needs, call 800-654-0987.

 Rapid or Ultra Rapid Detox